julienguyen2/pc-builder/README.md

 Here are a few features I'd love to add:
 - Improvement in overall design of the PC Part Builder App, especially the Component Input Form
-- Dynamically displaying the total cost as the user continues to add to the PC Part Builder
+- Dynamically displaying the total cost as the user continues to add to the PC Part Builder.
 - Adding a button that allows to user to add additional components, further increasing personal customization.

 Overall, this project has been an amazing learning experience.
 I plan to continue working on it and making it become one of my key projects on my resume.